IN DREAMS by Chris Green

 I feel a nudge in my back and I awake with a jolt.
-Usually a dream fades quickly and only small parts of it are accessible.
+Usually, a dream fades quickly and only small parts of it are accessible.
 The rest is gone forever.
 But this one is different.
-This one is no longer a dream.
+It is no longer a dream.
 I turn over to find the girl on the pillow lying next to me looks exactly like the girl I’ve just been dreaming about.
-No doubt about it.
 Everything about her matches.
 The same long flowing dark hair and smoky black eyes right down to ……… It is Rhonda, the girl of my dreams.
 In the flesh.
 In the here and now.
 I am stunned.

 ‘No matter how unlikely the proposition,’ she says, ‘dreams can come true.
 Reality is constantly in flux.
 Forever changes.
-Prepare yourself for some strange days.’
+Prepare yourself for strange days ahead.’

-‘I think we may be able to arrange an appointment for your husband for as early as next week, Mrs Shapiro.’
-I don’t think I’m meant to be hearing this message left on the answerphone, but Rhonda is out.
-‘Please could you call back to confirm how you would like us to proceed.’
+‘I think we may be able to arrange an appointment for your husband’s little treatment for as early as next week, Mrs Shapiro,’ the message says.
+I don’t imagine I’m meant to be hearing it.
+‘Please, could you call back to confirm how you would like us to proceed.’